Tax Return Guidance for Nonresidents

 Nonresidents who are required to file a tax return should file the following Income Tax Returns:

-GLACIER Tax Prep (GTP) software will be available by February 19th.
+GLACIER Tax Prep (GTP) software is not available at this time.

 - No e-filing of your tax return is permitted; you must print and mail the return.